AKSW/rocker/README.md

-# Welcome to the homepage of ROCKER - Refinement Operator Approach for Key Discovery!
+# ROCKER ─ A Refinement Operator for Key Discovery #

 ## Run from terminal ##